Bern4rdR/mini-project/README.md

 ## Installation

 1. Clone this repository.
-2. Open an terminal with the path for the cloned repository.
+2. Open a terminal with the path for the cloned repository.
 3. Enter to the mcb32 terminal

 ```bash